The interactive debugger

 The embedded debugger has limitations over the interpreted debugger.
 The most important is that the ``retry'' option is not available.
 But it is possible to add, and remove, spy-points and breakpoins using the predicates spy/1, nospy/1, breakpt/6 and nobreakpt/6, etc. These can be used within clauses or as declarations.
 Also it is possible to add in the code predicates for switching the debugger on or off (i.e., use debug mode, and in a clause add the predicate trace/0).
 Finally, if a spy declaration is placed on the entry point of an executable (:- spy(main/1)) the debugger will not start the first time main/1 predicate is called, i.e., at the beginning of program execution (however, it will if there are any subsequent calls to main/1).
 Starting the embedded debugger at the beginning of the execution of a program can be done easily however by simply using the trace package.

-Note that there is a particularly interesting way of using the embedded debugger: if an application is run in a shell buffer which has been set with Ciao inferior mode (M-x ciao-inferior-mode) and this application starts emitting output from the embedded debugger (i.e., which contains the embedded debugger and is debugging its code) then the Ciao emacs mode will be able to follow these messages, for example tracking execution in the source level code.
+Note that there is a particularly interesting way of using the embedded debugger in the emacs editor: if an application is run in a shell buffer (a buffer running an OS shell) which has been pUt in Ciao inferior mode' (by typing M-x ciao-inferior-mode) and this application starts emitting output from the embedded debugger (i.e., which contains the embedded debugger and is debugging its code) then the Ciao emacs mode will be able to follow these messages, for example tracking execution in the source level code.
 This also works if the application is written in a combination of languages, provided the parts written in Ciao are compiled with the embedded debugger package and is thus a covenient way of debugging multi-language applications.
 The only thing needed is to make sure that the output messages appear in a shell buffer that is in Ciao inferior mode.

 See the following as a general example of use of the embedded debugger: